Sure independence screening in generalized linear models with NP-dimensionality: Sure screening properties with MMLE

-Conditions A'--C' are satisfied in a lot of examples of generalized linear models, such as linear regression, logistic regression and Poisson regression.
-Note that the second part of Condition D ensures the tail of the response variable $Y$ to be exponentially light, as shown in the following lemma:
+Conditions A$'$--C$'$ are satisfied in a lot of examples of generalized linear models, such as linear regression, logistic regression and Poisson regression.
+Note that the second part of condition~D ensures the tail of the response variable $Y$ to be exponentially light, as shown in the following lemma: \begin{lemma} If condition~D holds, for any $t>0$,